renothing/openvpn-sqlite-auth/README.md

 # OpenVPN SQLite Authentication

-openvpn-sqlite-auth is a set of Python scripts to enable and manage OpenVPN user authentication, using SQLite to store credentials.
+openvpn-sqlite-auth is a set of Python scripts to enable and manage OpenVPN user authentication, using SQLite to store credentials.forked from https://github.com/mattoufoutu/openvpn-sqlite-auth.git

 ## Setup: